 For starters, the GasBuddy app boasts an easy-to-use search feature covering tens of thousands of gas stations across North America.
 Just plug in your city or zip code and preferred gas blend to find the best deals on gas near you in real time.

 GasBuddy has a suite of free tools for drivers looking to save money and stay safe, such as a trip cost calculator, outage finder, interactive gas price map, and vehicle recall digest.

 GasBuddy even has a proprietary payment platform (Pay With GasBuddy) and a generous spending rewards program (GasBack).
 Pay With GasBuddy occasionally makes our list of the best gas credit cards on the market – an impressive feat, given that it’s not a traditional credit card and doesn’t require a credit check to apply.

 Intrigued by what you’ve read so far?
 Here’s what you need to know to get the most out of GasBuddy.

 These are GasBudy’s core features:

 Find Gas (Gas Station & Price Finder)

-GasBuddy’s original feature is still among its most useful.
+GasBuddy’s original feature, available on Android and iOS operating systems, is still among its most useful.
 Input your city or zip code and preferred gasoline grade into the appropriate Find Gas fields, and GasBuddy generates a list of nearby stations ordered from lowest to highest price.
 If you prefer, you can search by state or gas brand too, though results from those searches may not be quite as convenient.